influxdata/docs-v2/content/v2.0/monitor-alert/checks/create.md

 ```
     {{% /note %}}

-    Check data is represented as an object, `r`.
+    Check data is represented as a record, `r`.
     Access specific column values using dot notation: `r.columnName`.

     Use data from the following columns: